ManojChandran/oouve-ecs-ami/README.md

-# oouve-ecs-ami
+# AWS ami using packer

-Packer repo to build AWS ami for OOUVE ecs
+This repository builds a custom AMI image for launching in AWS.